General elections in Singapore: Internet advertising

 Secondly, when candidates wish to publish election advertising on the Internet during the campaign period – that is, the period from the closure of the place of nomination on nomination day after the election is adjourned to enable a poll to be taken, to the start of the eve of polling day – they must provide to the returning officer, within 12 hours after the start of the period, declarations containing information on all the online platforms the advertising has appeared on in that time.
 Subsequently, a similar declaration must be provided before election advertising is published on such platforms.

 Individuals who are Singapore citizens may publish on the Internet material that amounts to election advertising without having to comply with the above regulations so long as they do so personally and not at the direction of another person or on that person's behalf, and do not receive any benefit for doing so.

+In a statement by the Election Department, any unpaid online election advertisements can be published by anyone if desired, but only candidates and their election agents can publish paid advertisements, and need to be declared to the Returning Officer by the candidate or election agent under existing requirements.
+Posting or republishing of ads (which include sharing, resharing, reposting or boosting existing advertisements) can be done at anytime before Cooling-off day.

+On 16 April 2025, ELD also announced new rules in Online Campaigning, where deepfake technology (such as digitally manipulated online material or advertising that misrepresent a candidate's speech or action) are banned.